Magikcraft/minecraft/README.md

 # minecraft

-Minecraft docker containers suitable for testing Scriptcraft.
+Minecraft docker containers suitable for testing [Magikcraft](https://github.com/Magikcraft/MagikCraft), a patched version of ScriptCraft that adds NPM package support and Jasmine for unit testing.

 Different JVM / Minecraft images are on separate branches.
 Containers are built on Docker Hub.